rbogatyrev/MiroProjectSample/README.md

 * **./gradlew clean test --tests SignUpTest -Dthreads="2"** </p>

 ## <p align="center"> Allure report</p>
-Artifacts for allure report with test will be generated automatically after build completion.
+Artifacts for allure report with test results will be generated automatically after build completion.
 In order to generate allure report manually pass the following command in terminal:
 * **./gradlew allureServe**

 For more detailed information on a test, click on its name in the list.
 In the opened tab you can find a list of the test's execution steps.
 If the test marked as failed, a screenshot of its failure and browser console logs will be attached.